COMPANYNAMEHERE/video2gifs/README.md

 ## Contact

-For questions or issues, open an issue on this repository or contact the maintainers.
+For any questions or issues, please open an issue on this repository or contact the maintainers.

 ## TODO

-- Convert GIFs to be optimized for web better.
+- Optimize GIFs for better web performance.
-- Fix progress bar to be more accurate.
+- Improve progress bar accuracy.
-- Download videos straight from YouTube.
+- Add functionality to download videos directly from YouTube.
-- Support more video formats (e.g., WebM, FLV).
+- Support additional video formats (e.g., WebM, FLV).
-- Improve mobile experience for a better user interface.
+- Enhance mobile user experience.
+- Avoid black screens in generated GIFs.

-Enjoy creating GIFs! 🎉 Experiment and explore related tools to expand your creative possibilities.
+Enjoy creating GIFs! 🎉 Experiment with related tools to expand your creative possibilities.
 Happy GIF making! 🚀